Happy Birthday Divyanka Tripathi! Did You Know Pankaj Played Cupid In Her & Vivek’s Love Story?

 Fairytale Proposal

-Vivek revealed that he proposed Divyanka on her birthday and she wasn't even aware that he had something like that in his mind.
+Vivek revealed that he proposed to Divyanka on her birthday and she wasn't even aware that he had something like that on his mind.
 When he popped the question, she was flabbergasted.
 The actor added that he had to shake her to make her realise it was real and not a daydream.
-On the other hand, Divyanka said that that moment (Vivek's proposal) was truly special.
+On the other hand, Divyanka said that the moment (Vivek's proposal) was truly special.
 The actress added that she felt like a princess from a fairytale.

 DiVek’s Memorable Moment